invisible-college/statebus/README.md

 Optimizing the cache
 --------------

 > NOTE: This has changed too.
-We now support partially-loaded objects,
+We now support the "proposal
-> by adding a `?loading` query parameter to the object's URL.
-I'll
+> vs. proposal_summary" via partially-loaded objects, by adding a
+> `?loading` query parameter to the object's URL.
+I'll update the
-> update the docs later.
+> docs later.

 When we load the homepage, we only fetch summaries of each proposal.
 We fetch the full details of a proposal when a user clicks into it.